- Karavas - Plateia Ammos

 Further north, is the lighthouse of Moudari.
 On lighthouse day you can go inside.
 There is a beach next to it called Ag.
 Nikolaos and yet another very beautiful boat-access-only one called Ammoutsi.

 Potamos is the biggest village in the north.
 It has a scenic church and square, where a local Bazaar takes place every Sunday for centuries.
 It has coffee shops and restaurants, as well as most nightlife in the northern part of the island.
 On August 15, there is a traditional festival where you can go dance greek folk music.
 Check Maneas shop.

 Eat at Panaretos and have drinks at Astikon or Avli.
 Astikon usually has live music acts during the summer.
 Try their homemade lemonade with or without alcohol.
 Or try cocktails and Greek beers in Avli.

-The northwest has some of the most beautiful, unspoiled beaches you will find.
+The northwest has some of the most wild, beautiful, unspoiled beaches you will find.
 You might need a boat to access some of those.
 Others can be accessed by SUV.
 Check Likodimou, Ag.
 Eleftherios, Ohelles, Ligia and Koufogialos.